robotdestroy/Framer-Snippets-Library/readme.md

 - Variables Setup

 Some starter springs.
 The variable setup allows you to create reusable springs.
 Place this at the beginning of your file.

-## Sub Layer

-A quick way to add a layer to a parent layer.

-## Video Layer

-A quick way to add a video layer to your prototype.

 # Follow me
 Twitter: [charliedeets](https://twitter.com/charliedeets)